riona1224/VBA-Challenge/README.md

 # VBA-Challenge
 Module 2 Challenge.

-instructions was to create loops
+Instructions for this module was to

+Create a script that loops through all the stocks for one year and outputs the following information:

-**to The ticker symbol
+The ticker symbol

 Yearly change from the opening price at the beginning of a given year to the closing price at the end of that year.

 The percentage change from the opening price at the beginning of a given year to the closing price at the end of that year.

-The total stock volume of the stock.**
+The total stock volume of the stock.

+as well as some conditional formatting

+repo contains

+- screenshots of results from 2018,2019,2020
+- VBA file

-References
+References i used:
+Xpert Learning Assistant for the yearlychanges calculations and conditional formatting within vba

 followed this to help with my for loops (for each)  https://excelchamps.com/vba/loop-sheets/

 Used this to fix any incorrections in my loops https://www.automateexcel.com/vba-code-indenter/

-* Screenshots included in folder are results from 2018,2019,2020